Next: Working with cipher handles, Previous: Available ciphers, Up: Symmetric cryptography [Contents][Index]

 GCRY_CIPHER_MODE_CFB8

 Cipher Feedback mode.
 For GCRY_CIPHER_MODE_CFB the shift size equals the block size of the cipher (e.g. for AES it is CFB-128).
-For GCRY_CIPHER_MODE_CFB8 the shift size is 8 bit but that variant is not yet available.
+For GCRY_CIPHER_MODE_CFB8 the shift size is 8 bits but that variant is not yet available.

 GCRY_CIPHER_MODE_CBC